erigontech/erigon/README.md

+# DEPRECATED
+> :warning: **WARNING** This repo has been deprecated in favour of the upstrean repo that support Polygon PoS natively and stable to use now.

 # Erigon

 This repository is a fork of the Erigon repository (https://github.com/ledgerwatch/erigon).
 Our long term plan is to use and support upstream Erigon.
 We decided, in consultation with the Erigon team, to create a short term fork that we can test for stability and maintain.
 This is a short-to-medium-term mitigation strategy because Erigon is going through a period of rapid changes that will likely be breaking and not backward compatible.